Ab-initio tree-tensor-network digital twin for quantum computer benchmarking in 2D: Modeling Sr quantum computers on two-dimensional grids

 In the following, we show that the remaining population in the Rydberg state quantifies the crosstalk and can serve as an indicator of the fidelity of the state preparation.
 The remaining population in the Rydberg state is

 where we refer to the total time of the algorithm as $\tau$.
 The integrated time in the Rydberg state $\TR$ is of interest when considering the open quantum system with decay from the Rydberg state.
-If the final population in the Rydberg state $\PR$ is small and the algorithm is executed with high fidelity, we expect that this time $\TR$ depends only on the number of CZ gates and, therefore, does not offer an opportunity to improve the error in the state preparation under the non-Hermitian Hamiltonian of Eq.~\eqref{eq:hoqs}.
+Without crosstalk, the time $\TR$ in the Rydberg state and final population in the Rydberg state $\PR$ depend only on the number of CZ gates; we expect the same behavior if the crosstalk is low enough.
+Therefore, $\TR$ and $\PR$ have a lower bound which also cannot be improved by optimizations, where $\TR$ relates to Eq.~\eqref{eq:hoqs}.
 We define the integrated time in the Rydberg state as

 where the time $\TR$ connects directly to the probability of loss from the Rydberg state to a state outside of the computational space; this fraction of states identified by the lost norm is accounted for with a fidelity of zero.